microsoft/datascience4managers/Part_1/README.md

 talk.politics.mideast,discrimination
 talk.politics.mideast,second class citizens
 ```
 These rules mean that some users thought that the terms 'cops', 'revolvers', and 'weapons' can be taken as indicators that a post belongs to the `talk.politics.guns` newsgroup, and that the terms 'muslim', 'Justice', 'discrimination' and 'second class citizen' indicate that a post belongs to `talk.politics.mideast`.
-Note that a term dosn't need to be just a single word, it can be a phrase.
+Note that a term doesn't need to be just a single word, it can be a phrase.

 The plan is to collect all the rules you and your fellow participants come up with, and apply them to a test set of newsgroup posts to see how well they let us figure out what newsgroup the post belongs to, just by looking at the content of the post.
 This kind of program is called a _classifier_ because it decides what group a post appears to belong to.